-Joellyn Rock is fascinated by how emerging media is changing the ways that stories can be told.
-As a visual narrator, her medium of choice has shifted over the years, but she is always telling stories with images.
+Artist background: As a visual narrator, my medium of choice has shifted over the years, but I’m always telling stories with images.
 These stories have taken form as illustrations for print media, mixed-media gallery installations, and collaborative performance projects.
 Others have been made of clay, narratives disguised as the decoration on ceramic vessels.
-Rock studied comparative literature and visual art as an undergraduate (BA in Visual Art, 1982) and made the crossover to to digital media in graduate school (MFA in Design, 2001).
-In recent years, she has turned to telling stories digitally, using the computer as both creative tool and delivery format.
-This portfolio of creative work shares solo and collaborative projects by Joellyn Rock including: digital art, digital narrative, interactive installation, video, and netprov works.
-The portfolio also shares narrative ceramics and illustration from earlier bodies of work, with echoes evident in the digital work that follows.
+I studied comparative literature and visual art as an undergraduate (University of Wisconsin in Madison and Evergreen State College in Olympia WA, BA in Expressive Arts, 1982).
+I made the crossover to digital media in graduate school (MFA in Design, 2001).
+Most recently, I’ve been drawn back to working with my hands, rebooting old skills (ceramics) and grappling with new skills (crochet).
+A new work in progress, Frau Holle’s Werkhaus, is an attempt to combine mixed-media fiber arts with A.I. and layered video projections.

-Revisiting fairy tales and myth, Joellyn Rock seeks new ways to tell old tales.
+Revisiting fairy tales and myth, I seek new ways to tell old tales.
 The Vasalisa Project and The Mysteries are complex examples, spread across various media formats, from drawing and print to interactive web fiction and mockumentary video.
-Hybridity (a mixing of artistic techniques and media) and distribution (the extension of the work across media platforms to reach various audiences) are key components in her creative work.
-Using a combinatory creative process, Rock works by remixing images to create large scale inkjet prints, building multi-layered digital mosaics, as in the gallery installation Godwottery:The Garden Reworked.
+Hybridity (a mixing of artistic techniques and media) and distribution (the extension of the work across media platforms to reach various audiences) are key components in this creative work.
+Using a combinatory creative process, I work by remixing images to create large scale inkjet prints, building multi-layered digital mosaics, as in the gallery installation Godwottery:The Garden Reworked.